dabit3/execution-machine/README.md

 ### CLI vs SDK

-You can interact with EXV either via their[CLI](https://docs.exm.dev/cli/introduction) or their [SDK](https://docs.exm.dev/trustless-serverless-functions/introduction/js-sdk).
-In this tutorial we'll be interacting with the platform using the JavaScript SDK.
+You can interact with EXV either via their [CLI](https://docs.exm.dev/cli/introduction) or their [SDK](https://docs.exm.dev/trustless-serverless-functions/introduction/js-sdk).
+In this tutorial we'll be interacting with the platform using the [JavaScript SDK](https://docs.exm.dev/trustless-serverless-functions/introduction/js-sdk).

 ## Hello World tutorial